nakker/ecfr-navigator/README.md

-# eCFR Analyzer
+# eCFR Navigator

 A comprehensive web application for analyzing US Federal Regulations to provide insights for deregulation efforts.

 ## Overview

-The eCFR Analyzer downloads, stores, and analyzes the entire Electronic Code of Federal Regulations (eCFR) - over 200,000 pages of federal regulations across ~150 agencies.
+The eCFR Navigator downloads, stores, and analyzes the entire Electronic Code of Federal Regulations (eCFR) - over 200,000 pages of federal regulations across ~150 agencies.
 It provides powerful search capabilities, AI-powered analysis, and analytical metrics to help identify areas for potential regulatory improvement.

 ## Features